timnewsham/progFun/rasterize/README.md

 * demo1.html - trying out the library code, transformations and projections.
 * demoTri.html - rasterizing a single triangle in 2D.
 * demoTris.html - rasterizing a collection of dancing triangles in 2D.
+* demoCube.html - rasterize a 3D model of a cube that is converted to triangles.